-Ardelyx was founded in 2007 by Dominique Charmot, Ph.D., Peter Schultz, Ph.D. and Jean Frechet, Ph.D., to discover, develop and commercialize innovative, non-systemic, small molecule therapeutics that work exclusively in the gastrointestinal (GI) tract to treat cardio-renal, GI and metabolic diseases.
+Ardelyx was founded in 2007 by Dominique Charmot, Ph.D., Peter Schultz, Ph.D. and Jean Frechet, Ph.D., to discover, develop and commercialize innovative, minimally-systemic, small molecule and polymeric therapeutics that work exclusively in the gastrointestinal (GI) tract to treat GI and cardio-renal diseases.
 We have developed a proprietary drug discovery and design platform enabling us, in a rapid and cost-efficient manner, to discover and design novel drug candidates.
 Utilizing our platform, we discovered and designed our lead product candidate, tenapanor, which in preclinical and clinical studies has consistently demonstrated the ability to reduce the absorption of dietary sodium and phosphorus, both of which are key factors in the progression of kidney disease.
-In 2012, we entered into a collaboration partnership with AstraZeneca, for the worldwide development and commercialization of tenapanor.

 To enhance our proprietary drug discovery and design platform, we have developed a cell-culture system to simulate gut tissues called Ardelyx Primary Enterocyte and Colonocyte Culture System (APECCS).
-We have also identified over 3,800 proteins on the inner surface of the gut, many of which we believe may be drug targets.
-In addition to tenapanor, we are evaluating small molecule NaP2b inhibitors for the treatment of elevated phosphorus, or hyperphosphatemia in ESRD, a program we have licensed to Sanofi.
-We are also independently advancing three other discovery and lead development programs focused in cardio-renal, GI and metabolic diseases.
+In addition to tenapanor, we are advancing our earlier stage discovery and lead development programs focused in GI and cardio-renal diseases.